openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 - channels `input` and `input1`/`input2` get only updated with firmware 1.5.6+.
 - channel button: Short push and long push events require firmware version 1.5.6+.
 - Use the channel `rollerpos` only if you need the inverted roller position, otherwise use the `control` channel with item type `Number`
-- The different devices have different types of power meters, i.e. different sets of channels.
+- The different devices have different types of power meters, which are mapped in different sets of channels.

 Every device has a channel group `device` with the following channels: